chronologic/keeper-service/README.md

 ### How do users withdraw their ETH?

 Currently, there is no automatic way for users to withdraw their ETH if e.g. they want to stop using the service.
-Instead, the user should contact the service admins and they should return the funds manually (remembering to remove the user from the the database).
+Instead, the user should contact the service admins and they should return the funds manually (remembering to remove the user from the database).

 ### Additional Links